 In our opinion, the multi-decade failures in the treatment of neurodegenerative diseases such as PD result from a lack of understanding of the biochemistry of the disease processes involved.
 Neurodegeneration is marked by a progressive degeneration and loss of function of neurons which send and receive signals to and from the brain.
-Historically, the cause of a neurodegenerative disease was thought to be a "plaque" made up of a misfolded and/ or aggregated protein(s).
+Historically, the cause of a neurodegenerative disease was thought to be a "plaque" made up of a misfolded and/or aggregated protein(s).
 Therapeutic approaches, therefore, sought to remove "plaque" from the brain.
 A "plaque"-focused treatment strategy has failed to alter the course of Parkinson's disease in two Phase 2 trials that reported results in 2020 and 2021.
 We believe we are different.
-We identified the proteins that become dysfunctional in a disease pathway and sought to understand how a dysfunctional protein causes disease.
+We identified the proteins that become dysfunctional in a disease pathway and sought to understand how a dysfunctional protein causes disease and published those results in several high-profile peer reviewed publications.
 We believe our approach to PD and other neurological diseases has identified the underlying cause of disease and led to an understanding of how individual proteins are linked together to define the disease process.
-Using this strategy, we believe we have discovered at least one enzyme that plays a pivotal role in the disease process for PD, the Abelson Tyrosin Kinase c-Abl.
-We have developed novel protein kinase inhibitors against c-Abl, which we believe can alter the disease course for PD.
-C-Abl chemically modifies the "plaque" proteins in PD, known as alpha-synuclein.
-Chemical modification creates what we believe to be the true toxic entity of the disease.
-Treatment with IKT-148009 may prevent chemical modification and, at least in animal models of progressive disease, leads to near clearance of the toxic form of alpha-synuclein from the affected neurons.
+We believe our approach to neurodegenerative disease is validated by our 2022 and 2023 publications and oral presentations at the major academic and industry conferences in Parkinson's and Alzheimer's diseases.